conekta/conekta-go/docs/EventsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiResendWebhookRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiResendEventRequest struct via the builder pattern

 Name | Type | Description  | Notes